Starring: Vicky Chen, Zhou Meijun, Le Geng

 Angels Wear White is a Chinese film about a teenager working in a quiet seaside motel who, after witnessing a man abuse two 12 year old girls. struggles to keep quiet in order to keep her job.
 However, one of the young victims begins suffering more serious consequences as the investigation into the incident continues.

 This is a very, very heavy film.
 It’s slow, it’s dark and it features some seriously unsettling sequences that will make you feel like there’s nothing to live for at times.
-However, that doesn’t mean it’s an incredibly riveting and very well-executed film, featuring some really strong performances in tandem with brilliant directing and a screenplay that, although it may not move along with so much urgency, is full of fascinating twists.
+However, that doesn’t mean it’s not an incredibly riveting and very well-executed film, featuring some really strong performances in tandem with brilliant directing and a screenplay that, although it may not move along with so much urgency, is full of fascinating twists.

 Let’s start off with what makes the film work so well: Vivian Qu’s directing.
 Throughout, Angels Wear White feels a lot like watching one of the Dardennes Brothers’ films, simply because it’s directed in such a frank and often exhausting manner.
 Qu does a brilliant job to give the film its rather harrowing atmosphere by never relenting when it comes to showing some very unsettling moments, but she also manages to keep that darker, disturbing sense running at every moment throughout the film.